 The 2015 Founder's Award dinner will take place on May 7, 2015 at The Union League in Philadelphia.
 The Historical Society of Pennsylvania will honor novelist Sue Monk Kidd with its prestigious Founder's Award.
 Board member Alice Lea Tasman will receive HSP's Heritage Award.

 Kidd is a New York Times best-selling author known for her beloved novel, The Secret Life of Bees.
 She has also authored The Mermaid Chair, Traveling with Pomegranates, and three highly regarded spiritual memoirs: God’s Joyful Surprise, When the Heart Waits and The Dance of the Dissident Daughter, which together comprise her groundbreaking work in the field of feminine spirituality and feminist theology.
 Kidd's highly anticipated 2014 novel, The Invention of Wings was chosen as the newest Oprah's Book Club 2.0 selection, and focuses on the 19th-century abolitionist Grimke sisters.
-The book will be released on paperback on May 5, 2015, days before the Founder's Award dinner.

 For more information, please contact Bethany Chisholm at 215-732-6200 ext.
 243 or firstname.lastname@example.org.